[GRANDPA VOICE] When I was your age, using your phone at the table was impolite! – me in 40 years.

 INSTAGRAM FOOD DESIGN TRENDS

 1. Colorful, over-the-top treats

 The New York City restaurant Black Tap Craft Burger’s & Beer attributes much of their success to Instagram.

 Their over-the-top colorful “Crazy Shakes” went viral in NYC, garnering attention from Vogue who called them the “New Cronut.”
 And they’re not the only ones taking advantage of this trend.

 When I was researching this article, I reviewed Instagram’s top food posts, perusing accounts such as @eater and @infatuation, and diving into what’s trending on top foodie hashtags.
 Everywhere I looked, I saw new derivations of colorful, over-the-top desserts and drinks.

 New York is the clear trendsetter.
 These hollowed out fruit juices from @JohnsJuiceNYC are everywhere on Instagram right now.

 2. Unicorn everything

-Bright colored food gets more likes, even if its not not “natural” or “organic.”
+To review, bright colored food gets more likes, even if it isn’t “natural” or “organic.”